-Confirm To make the selecte Enterprise RTView, o directory. d options available no r click Yes to save the ini natter where you run tialization file in the lib Click No to save it in so it will only be avai that directory. the directory where yo lable when you run Ente u started this session, erprise RTView from Do you want to save the initialization file in t he lib directory?
+Confirm d options available no r click Yes to save the ini the directory where you lable when you run Ente Do you want to save the initialization file in t he lib directory?
 Yes No Cancel

 Note: After you complete these configuration steps and start the RTView Data Server, you can verify this Hawk configuration by viewing the dataserver.log file, located in the logs directory.
 For example: